olopez94/Google_data/01_Foundations/Week03/Learning about data phases and tools/The data analysis toolbox/readme.md

   <li>Visualization tools & Data visualization</li>
   Data analysts use a number of visualization tools, like graphs, maps, tables, charts, and more.
 Two popular visualization tools are Tableau and Looker.

+   Tableau's simple drag-and-drop feature lets users create interactive graphs in dashboards and worksheets

+  Looker communicates directly with a database, allowing you to connect your data right to the visual tool you choose

 </ul>